Respiratory symptoms got you breathless? Try our Canine Respiratory Panel -- we test for 6 canine respiratory pathogens from 1 nasal swab!

 • Safety monitoring of biological products and vaccines that derive from susceptible animals

-Specimen requirement: 0.5 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 1 ml feces or 0.5 ml tissue, shipped overnight at room temperature; or frozen tissue, shipped frozen.
+Specimen requirement: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml feces, or rectal swab, or 0.2 ml fresh, frozen or fixed tissue.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.